Discover more from Hardcore Software by Steven Sinofsky

 We started to get worried and knew they were also in talks with Netscape.
 That was enough to pique the interest of PaulMa in Platforms.
 Charles pressed Chris that a deal could be had and offered to fly back to Redmond to do a demo for BillG, PaulMa, and other key executives (he was specific).
 He did, on December 8th.
 That demo by Randy sealed the deal, probably as much as the body language and Randy’s impressive demo skills and passion as it was about the interest from Netscape.

 Just after the papers were signed, I flew to Cambridge with Chris to help to make a good impression with the team, at least we hoped.
 The success of the deal relied on successfully hiring almost everyone and also moving to Seattle.
 That’s how deals were done then.
-I had previously visited companies at this stage and knew how tense they could be.
+I had previously visited companies at this stage and knew how tense employees could be.
 The fact that Microsoft was viewed as a cross between The Borg and a Death Star did not help.
 When I visited Intuit at this stage, some things our group said about culture did not go over well, so at least I had those lessons.
 Chris of course was masterful, as he was one of the most tenured and respected engineering leaders who had progressed to lead the biggest business at the company.
 I filled in with details of strategy and other details, most of which I said Chris would be handling and no one had to worry.
 Most of the team had read mainstream press and certainly everything in the industry was skeptical of Microsoft on many dimensions.
 The just-published Douglas Coupland book, Microserfs, was making the rounds and that didn’t help either.
 Generation X was much better, but I digress.
 I found myself trying to unwind serfdom and settled on ordering copies of the just completed Microsoft Secrets: How the World's Most Powerful Software Company Creates Technology, Shapes Markets and Manages, even though I disliked the title.
-We cooperated with the professors writing this book and I’ve always found it a very accurate, and incredibly detailed, description of how products were built at Microsoft at the time.
+We cooperated with the professors writing this book and I found it to be an accurate and detailed description of how products were built at Microsoft at the time.

 Most all of the engineering team ended up making the move, which was a huge success.
 Several could not relocate due to family reasons and were offered roles in the regional office.

 The deal was announced on January 16, 1996.
 It was announced for $130M, almost ten times the PowerPoint deal and an enormous deal for Microsoft at the time.
 We watched the stock price that day, though we rarely did, and it was up enough at the announce to pay for the deal.
 Having just finished the crash course in venture funding and deal-making, we then began our crash course in M&A regulation and learned about all the FTC filings and the process.
-Microsoft was under investigation for antirust and everyone was quite concerned, as just a couple of years earlier a deal to acquire Intuit, makers of Quicken, was scuttled due to regulatory concerns.
+Microsoft was under investigation for antirust and everyone was quite worried, as just a couple of years earlier a deal to acquire Intuit, makers of Quicken, was scuttled due to regulatory concerns.
 We worked through the process and won approval.
 We got a real kick out of the requirement that Vermeer would need to remain an independent company, in other words Vermeer.com for email and the web site, and other accommodations such as which entity would own the source code.

 The strategy was to quickly turn around a released copy of FrontPage, packaged in a standard Office box, and get that on shelves as soon as possible, which they did.
 This FrontPage 95 (Vermeer 1.1) made it into market and in short order became the leading web authoring tool, selling over 150,000 copies in a few months, substantially more than the 275 copies Vermeer had sold as an independent company.